tukichen/Bayesian_AB_testing/README.md

 install.packages("shiny");  library(shiny); runGitHub("Bayesian_AB_testing", "tukichen")

-Here is an outline of the project:
+## Functions of this web app:

-### 1. Dataset simulation and  Data manipulation
+### 1. Bayesian A/B test Calculator:
+- Perform a single A/B testing using input test data and prior parameters
+- Summarize the Bayes factor, point estimate of rate change with credible interval, probability of variant better than default, and a frequentist p-value.
+- Visualizae prior and posterior probabilities

+### 2. Compare performance of Bayesian and Frequentist A/B Tesing using Simulation
-* To assess the performance of the Bayesina A/B test, I simulate datasets for which true test diferences are known.
+* Simulate datasets for which true test diferences are known.
-* Write functions to process data and compute the cumulative counts and conversions.

-### 2. Bayesian A/B test:
-Write functions to do A/B testing for data observed up to a particular day:
-   - Summarize cumulative counts and cumulative conversion rates by group
+- Summarize and visualize the conversion rates change over time
-   - Derive posterior probability, point estimates and credible interval of difference in proportion
-   - Perform Bayesian testing using Bayes factors
-   - Visualization of prior, and posterior probabilities

-### 3. Repeat Bayesian A/B test on cumulative conversion rate over time:
-For all days, perform Bayesian A/B testing using the above functions:
-   - When the user select a particular day after the tests begin, give summaries of Bayesian A/B testing
-   - Plot the point estimates of difference in proportion, and thier credible interval over time
+- Visualize the trends of conversion rate change over time with CI (Bayesian credible interval or frequentist confidence interval) over time
-   - Plot the probability of each test being the best over time
+- Visualize the trends of the following quantities over time:  Bayes factor, p-value, Uplift probability of variant better than control
-   - Plot the Bayes factor over time

-### 4. Wrap all functions to build a Shiny web app
-Users can use this app to read A/B test data, perform tests, plot the pior and posterior probabilities, monitor the test progress by examing the trend of cumulative conversion rate change over time, and make decisions.
+### 3. Upload data and perform Bayesian A/B test:
+- Perform A/B test on datasets uploaded by users
+- Give the same summary and visualization as above in simulation part

 ## Backgroups and Methods